ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 the [KVScheduler](kvscheduler.md) is then able to manipulate the key-value pairs in a generic way, without having to understand what they actually represent.
-The scheduler uses the learned dependencies, reads the south-bound (SB) state using the `Retrieve` callbacks provided by your Descriptor, and applies the `Create`, `Delete` and `Update` operations provided by your Descriptor as needed to keep the north-bound (NB) in-sync with the SB.
+The scheduler uses the learned dependencies, reads the south-bound (SB) state using the `Retrieve` callbacks provided by descriptors, and applies the `Create`, `Delete` and `Update` operations, also provided by descriptors, as needed to keep the north-bound (NB) in-sync with the SB.

 In VPP-Agent v2, all VPP and Linux plugins were re-written (and decoupled from each other), in a way that every supported configuration item is now